Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 When we say “types of reverb sounds,” we’re talking about the methods through which reverb is created.
 The following examples show the most common methods in action.
 No direct signal is included, so you can focus on the reverb.

 The first three clips are simulations of acoustic environments.
+Incidentally, Neoverb's unique reverb engine allows you to blend between these three types: Plate, Room, and Chamber.
 Their characteristics will conform to the expected behavior of reverb in our physical universe.
 The last two clips simulate mechanically produced reverb, and do not necessarily aim to sound realistic.

 Hall reverb results from the unique physical characteristics of concert halls, which are typically large spaces acoustically designed for a long, smooth decay.